-Members of the winning team were:
+Members of the winning team are (from the left):

 Nordic City Challenge academic tutors:

 - Salla Jokela, University of Helsinki, Urban Academy (Political geography / Urban studies and planning / Tourism)